The Dig Program

 - Not Just for Future Pastors: Don't be fooled: just because this program is hosted at Calvin Seminary doesn't mean all participants are headed to a career in ministry.
 Traditionally, Dig students have various dreams and goals for their future, some that involve a career in the church, others that don't.
 What binds the students together, though, is a deep interest in how God's calling and their interests collide.

-- Where do Students Stay During the Program: For the first few days of the program, students live in the dorms located on the campus of Calvin University.
+- Program Housing: For the first few days of the program, students live in the dorms located on the campus of Calvin University.
 During the Excursion portion, housing is provided.

 - Mentoring and Supervision: In addition to the program director and coordinator, Dig will hire a number of Dig Coaches to serve as mentors, counselors, and chaperones during the program.
 Dig also works with onsite leadership for the Excursion sites.